Google open-sources faster, more efficient TensorFlow runtime

 TFRT is intended to address the needs of data scientists looking for faster model iteration time and better error reporting, Google says, as well as app developers looking for improved performance while training and serving models in production.
 Tangibly, TFRT could reduce the time it takes to develop, validate, and deploy an enterprise-scale model, which surveys suggest can range from weeks to months (or years).
 And it might beat back Facebook’s encroaching PyTorch framework, which continues to see rapid uptake among companies like OpenAI, Preferred Networks, and Uber.

-TFRT executes kernels — computer programs at the core of an operating system, with complete control over everything in the system — on targeted hardware devices.
-During this phase of model development, TFRT invokes a set of kernels that call into the underlying hardware, focusing on low-level efficiency.
+TFRT executes kernels — math functions — on targeted hardware devices.
+During this development phase, TFRT invokes a set of kernels that call into the underlying hardware, focusing on low-level efficiency.

 Compared with TensorFlow’s existing runtime, which was built for graph execution (executing a graph of operations, constants, and variables) and training workloads, TFRT is optimized for inference and eager execution, where operations are executed as called from a Python script.
 TFRT leverages common abstractions across eager and graph executions; to achieve even better performance, its graph executor supports the concurrent execution of operations and asynchronous API calls.